2017 marked the 50th anniversary

-Shop with its large
+Shop with its large selection of books, locally-made knitwear,

-or relax in the Tearoom for a warm bowl of soup, a chat and maybe a delicious Irish
+for a warm bowl of soup, a chat and maybe a delicious Irish

 coffee.
 Tapestry/craft workshops and traditional music and

 The beauty of Glencolmcille

 has been drawing visitors for 1,500 years, so why not stay

 with us in Glen a little longer to enjoy the rugged scenery,

 the fresh Atlantic air, and the many amenities and activities

 for visitors, including beaches, hill

 walking, golf, diving, early Christian

 in Irish language and culture.